Back we are Rush Limbaugh and the one and only Excellence in Broadcasting.

 You know, we founded the country and there was slavery.

-It was the union was everything, the revolution was everything.
+It was the Union was everything.

-In order to get the Southern states to go along, they wanted it.
+In order to get the southern states to go along, they wanted it.

 It had to be kept in.

-The Northern States hated it.
+The northern states hated it.

-And eventually we fought a war, the civil war, in which slavery was a big part.
+And eventually, we fought a war, the civil war, in which slavery was a big part.

-500,000 people died, in part to end slavery in this country.
+500,000 people died in part to end slavery in this country.

 That seems to not count for anything to today.

-If I didn't know better, I would think there still is slavery, and race relations are worse than ever, and racism is worse than ever, and bigotry is worse than ever, and we have in no way come close to even paying the price for that original sin.
+If I didn't know better, I would think there still is slavery, and race relations are worse than ever, and racism is worse than ever, and bigotry is worse than ever.

 That is the attitude I detect everywhere on the left today when race comes up.